 For reference, the set of three windows has a 120″-180″ rod and the two windows that flank the fireplace have 36″-66″ rods.

 And remember, when hanging curtains, you want them to be high and wide.
 Mount the curtain rod a few inches from the ceiling.
 And the curtains should barely cover the windows when drawn open.
+This makes the window appear to be larger than what it really is.
+You can see an example of this method in my bedroom curtain post.

 The Woven Roman Shades

 When it came to the living room window treatments, I knew I wanted woven shades.
 And I’m so happy I finally came across these budget-friendly bamboo shades.
 They’re a great color (no orange undertone), cordless, and very budget-friendly.
+There’s also a gray driftwood color as well.

 I ordered five 35 inch by 70 inch bamboo shades at $46.78 each for a total of $250.27 (that includes tax).